Shivabajelan/sql-project-with-pubs-database/README.md

-# sql-project-with-pubs-database
-# SQL Learning with the Pubs Database 📚
+# SQL Project with Pubs Database 📚

 Welcome! 👋
-This repository is where I share my hands-on SQL learning journey, using the classic **Pubs** sample database provided by Microsoft.
+This repository is part of my hands-on SQL learning journey.
+I'm currently taking a SQL course and using the classic **Pubs** sample database from Microsoft to practise concepts, write queries, and explore real-world database scenarios.
-I'm currently completing a SQL course and using this space to document concepts, queries, and mini-projects as I go.

 ---

-## 📦 About the Pubs Database
+## 🧾 About the Project

-The **Pubs** database is a fictional dataset that represents a book publishing company.
-It includes data about:
+The **Pubs** database represents a fictional book publishing company and includes data about:
 - Authors
-- Titles
+- Books (titles)
 - Publishers
 - Sales
-- Bookstore locations
+- Store locations
-...and more!

-It's a great dataset for practicing SQL queries in a structured yet realistic setting.
+It’s a great dataset for applying SQL skills in a structured yet realistic context.

 ---

-## 📚 What You'll Find Here
+## 📁 Repository Structure

-This repo is organised into folders by topic.
-Each folder contains `.sql` files with example queries and practice exercises, along with comments explaining each one.
+This repo is organised by topic or concept.
+Each folder contains `.sql` files with example queries and exercises.
+I add comments to explain what each query does and why I used certain approaches.

-### Example Structure: